weinberg/SQLToy/README.md

-# jsdb
+# JSDB "toy" Database

-SQL operations written in Javascript for educational purposes.
+An simple in-memory SQL database written in Javascript for the purpose of understanding the relational model and SQL order of operations.

 ### Cool a new database!
 Is this a great database to use in production?

-No. Don't use this for anything except learning about how SQL processes a query.
+Lord, no. Don't use this for anything except learning about how SQL processes a query.

 ### What operations are supported?

-Basic implementations of the following:
+Implementations of the following:

 - SELECT
 - FROM